Pandax19/readme-gen/assets/js/readme.md

 ### Description

-created a readme generator to gather data from user via prompts and complie a complete readme
+created a readme generator which allows a user to follow a series of prompts about a projects and it compiles the data into a complete readme.md file.

 ### Link